-Infant nutrition market size was valued at USD 61.03 billion in 2025 and is projected to hit the market valuation of USD 162.08 billion by 2035 at a CAGR of 10.26% during the forecast period 2026–2035.
+The global infant nutrition market size was valued at USD 61.03 billion in 2025 and is projected to hit a valuation of USD 162.08 billion by 2035, registering a CAGR of 10.26% during the forecast period.

-The global infant nutrition market stands at a fascinating crossroads of demographic pressure and scientific breakthrough.
-The era of simply providing "adequate calories" is obsolete.
-We have entered the era of Functional Optimization.
+The industry stands at a crossroads of demographic pressure and scientific breakthrough.
+The era of providing "adequate calories" is obsolete; we have entered the era of Functional Optimization.
+While global birth rates in developed economies continue to plateau, market value is surging.
+This inverse relationship is driven by a historic high in "spend-per-child."

 Challenges and Restraints: The Headwinds Affecting the Infant Nutrition Market